 Here’s an example of what can happen connecting to one of these networks.
 You sit down with your coffee and log into Facebook.
 Boom – it’s already over.
 The guy on the other side of the coffee shop has already stolen your “session cookie.”
 Now, he can use your session cookie to log in to your Facebook account without your username and password.

 This problem is due to how unencrypted wireless networks handle session cookies, and the lack of security on the website you’re visiting.
 When you visit Facebook, the site basically broadcasts your session cookie to everyone on the network to which you’re connected.
 All the attacker has to do is grab it out of the air, then they can use it to browse the site.
 This is surprisingly simple to do.
+It’s important to protect your password.

-keep your data safe while on the go
+Keep your data safe while on the go

 So what can you do if you have to use one of these networks?
 Use a broadband card with your CEM VPN which encrypts the traffic (scrambles it so it’s unusable), avoid wireless networks if possible and avoid using sites that don’t use HTTPS.